nolanlawson/css-talk-2022/markdown.md

 And actually yeah, that's basically what I'm saying.
 Now there are other parts of style calculation that come into play here, like inheritance, custom properties, counters, etc., but 99% of your style costs go away if you only use inline styles.

+So you may be tempted to "inline all the things."

 However, if you did this, you would probably end up with a lot of repeated styles all over the place, so you would pay for it in terms of extra HTML parsing.
 And it would be harder to maintain.
-So I'm not advocating this
+So I'm not advocating this.
+CSS is pretty good.

 ---